Velkommen på siden til Det tyske utenriksministeriet

 German citizens with residence in Norway may apply for a passport at the German Embassy in Oslo.
 Applications for passports can only be submitted in person at the Embassy during opening hours after scheduling an appointment.
 During the appointment, your fingerprints will be taken.
 Please bear in mind that due to privacy protection, the German Embassy can only save the fingerprints for a brief period of time and will then delete them.

 The passports are printed at the Federal Printing Office in Berlin.
 Please expect a processing time of about 4 to 6 weeks.
-If a name declaration is required (see information below), processing time can change considerably.
+If a name declaration is required, processing time can change considerably.

 The following documents are required for the application

 - completed application form.
 Click here to download.

-- two recent identical biometric passport photos (see Passfoto-Schablone in "Downloads" for requirements)
+- 1 recent identical biometric passport photos (see Passfoto-Schablone in "Downloads" for requirements)

 - your birth certificate